airsonic/airsonic/INSTALL.md

 Standalone WAR
 --------------

-At this point you are ready to build the basic Subsonic WAR.
+At this point you are ready to build the basic Libresonic WAR.
 This is required for all the other build targets, so you should do it before proceeding.

 ```
 $ mvn package